If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 Android 5.0 Lollipop and later devices

-Allows users to add Google or corporate accounts in the work profile on their device.
-Before you can turn this setting on, the Accounts setting (above) must also be on.
+Allows users to add Google or corporate accounts on their device.
+To turn on this setting, you must turn on the Accounts setting.

-Only one managed corporate account can be added to a device with a work profile.
-If you turn the Accounts setting off, users can still add Google Accounts in their work profile or on their device through Microsoft® Exchange®, IMAP, or POP3.
+Only one managed account can be added to a device with a work profile.
+If you turn off Allow account addition and removal, users can still add their Google accounts in their work profile or on their device through Microsoft® Exchange®, IMAP, or POP3.

 You can manage the way users access networks.
 These settings are available for company-owned, Android 6.0 Marshmallow and later devices.